-In 5000-level courses: Only in cases of exceptional ability and academic background in the area will a basic degree student be allowed to register for a 5000-level course, and then only with the written permission of the instructor, the student's Basic Degree Director and the GCTS Director.
+In 5000-level courses: Only in cases of exceptional ability and academic background in the area will a basic degree student be allowed to register for a 5000-level course, and then only with the written permission of the instructor, the student's Basic Degree Director and the Associate Director, Graduate Programs.
 If accepted into a 5000-level course basic degree students must complete the advanced level requirements of the course and will be graded on the same basis as graduate students in the class.

-The fee associated with taking a 5000-level or 6000-level course is that of the graduate course.
+Basic degree students taking 5000-level or 6000-level course are charged course fees at the graduate rate.
 Please see the TST website for course fees.